 Melanie is a graduate engineer at HSSMI and took part in I’m an Engineer last March.
 Here she talks about getting herself and her institute involved in more public engagement since the event.

-If you’re an engineer keen to answer students’ questions, apply now for the next event happening in June: imanengineer.org.uk/engineer-apply
+If you’re an engineer who wants to catch the outreach bug, apply now for the next I’m an Engineer at: imanengineer.org.uk/engineer-apply.

 In March last year, I participated in my first STEM outreach activity ever – I was one of five engineers in the Robotics Zone of I’m an Engineer.
 Since then quite a lot happened on the STEM outreach activities end!

 As suggested by the I’m an Engineer team, I registered as a STEM Ambassador after the I’m an Engineer event.
 As a STEM Ambassador you can get involved in a lot of different activities to inspire children to pursue a career in STEM.
 These activities can range from giving talks at schools or careers fairs to doing networking events to supporting STEM projects in the classroom.
 There is a database with activities ambassadors can use or we bring forward ideas ourselves.
 Every STEM Ambassador is provided with a DBS (Disclosure and Barring Service) check, which is required for volunteering in a Child Workforce.